YunusEmre3/sign-language-recognition/README.md

 - LSTM deep learning model for sequence classification
 - Real-time prediction and visualization
 - Data collection tools from webcam or videos
+-
+## Dataset Note

+⚠ Due to file size limitations, the full `MP_Data` directory is not included in this repository.
+Please collect your own data using the provided collection methods or contact the maintainer for sample data.

 ## Usage